tuxtrack/tuxtrack.github.io/_posts/2024-08-30-AbuseGraph.md

 }
 ```

-If you need help with how to set up a function app, please refer to the Microsoft [guide](https://learn.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal?pivots=programming-language-powershell).
+If you need help setting up a function app, please refer to the Microsoft [guide](https://learn.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal?pivots=programming-language-powershell).

 Let's see how it works.